wanderingspirit03/eurasianhub_bot/knowledge/sponsors/notion.md

 - Sync project updates or submissions into a Notion database.
 - Automate status dashboards for mentors/judges.
 - Combine with embeddings/RAG for Q&A on project docs after the event.

+## Plain English
+- Use Notion as your team wiki: one page for plan, one for tasks, one for demo links.
+- New to Notion?
+Start from a Kanban template and add a database later if needed.